-In 1995, 10 kilos of dynamite were stuffed into the bird statue before a large concert took place.
-It was detonated in the midst of the festivities and killed 29 people and injured 200 or more.
+In 1995, 22 pounds of dynamite were stuffed into the bird statue before a large concert took place.
+It was detonated in the midst of the festivities and killed 30 people and injured 200 or more.

-The bomb was attributed to the narcotraficantes that were unleashing chaos on the local residents.
+The bomb was attributed to the terrorist group FARC which was unleashing chaos on the local residents.

 Botero asked that they leave the statue in San Antonio as a reminder of the violent history that has plagued this city.
-A new bird sits beside the old bombed out shell, as a vision Medellin’s peaceful future.
+A new bird sits beside the old bombed-out shell, as a vision of Medellin’s peaceful future.

 Drink Colombian Coffee

-Ah yes, the world famous Colombian coffee.
-No visit here would be complete without savoring some of the local brew.
+Ah yes, the world-famous Colombian coffee.
+No visit here would be complete without savoring some of the local coffee.